OECD and EU Clamp Down: New Reporting and Due Diligence Challenges for Investment Migration Advisors

 The OECD recommends a multi-layer model for due diligence that aligns checks performed by program operators, licensed agents, and financial institutions.
 Its guidance on residence/citizenship-by-investment explains how such schemes can be exploited to hide offshore assets and obstruct tax reporting, and instructs financial institutions to account for these risks in their onboarding and CRS procedures.

-The OECD has catalogued more than 100 such schemes worldwide and highlights recurrent vulnerabilities such as insufficient source‑of‑wealth substantiation, reliance on basic background checks, and inconsistent monitoring after issuance.
+The OECD has catalogued more than 100 such schemes worldwide and identified 14 jurisdictions operating high-risk programs.
+Recurrent vulnerabilities include insufficient source-of-wealth substantiation, reliance on basic background checks, and inconsistent monitoring after issuance.
 For advisers, this translates into the need to align internal KYC/EDD standards with the highest bar expected by both program authorities and banks.

 Understanding CRS